 Some users complain that the pump does not work effectively, or is difficult to use.

-Dual ability to remove waterproof make-up and hydrating cleansing, allowing for convenient use.
-Lack of oils, soaps, or alcohols make it a hypoallergenic option.
+Dual ability to remove waterproof makeup and is hydrating and cleansing, allowing for convenient use.
+Lack of oils, soaps, or alcohols makes it a hypoallergenic option.
 Gentle lather won’t irritate if it comes into contact with eyes.
 Non-comedogenic, meaning that it won’t lead to clogged pores or blackheads.

 Foaming qualities may not be as dramatic as other products on the list.

 Formulated with 3 key ceramides to provide a plumpness to the skin.
 Clear gel is easy to apply and remove without any fear of negative side effects.
 No scents or comedogenics, making it ideal for everyday use.
 Can be applied on hands or body as well.